Painting Holiday in Montenegro with Artist Sally Fisher

-Montenegro painting holiday with an experienced art teacher
+Montenegro painting holiday with an experienced art teacher – with added wild swimming!

 Your accommodation for the week is in two beautifully restored villa farmhouses in the secluded hill village of Zabes, by Virpazar, gateway to the lake and National Park.
 Here you will find landscapes and subjects galore on your doorstep as well as at the glorious Adriatic coast nearby.
 Mountains climb from the lush green valley in never-ending shades of grey, birds flit from the wooded hillside, while an ancient fortress and the lake also come into view.

-‘Villa Miela’ acts as the group’s base for painting with its large outdoor studio and owner-hosts Ben & Emma on-hand to cater to the group’s needs.
-Daily art classes will take place here and also out on visits to some amazing locations in the National Park and nearby Adriatic Sea.
+‘Villa Miela’ acts as the group’s base for painting with its large outdoor studio and owner-hosts Ben & Emma on hand to cater to the group’s needs.
+Daily art classes will take place here and also out on visits to some amazing locations in the National Park and the nearby Adriatic Sea.
 For example, we visit Budva, an ancient walled Venetian port city rich with architecture and history.

 Use the tabs above to see a detailed itinerary for this holiday and our gallery of photos.
 Places are strictly limited so get in touch asap to reserve your spot!